reindeersAllTheWay/CourseraGettingAndCleaningDataPeerAssignment/Codebook.md

 ```R
                                   Merged_Data <- cbind(Subject, Y, X)
 ```
-### 4. Extracts only the measurements on the mean and standard deviation for each measurement
+### 4. Extracting only the measurements on the mean and standard deviation for each measurement.
 `TidyData` (10299 rows, 88 columns) is created by subsetting `Merged_Data`, selecting only columns: `subject`, `code` and the measurements on the `mean` and `standard deviation (std)` for each measurement

 ```R
               TidyData <- Merged_Data %>% select(subject, code, contains("mean"), contains("std"))
 ```
-### 5. Uses descriptive activity names to name the activities in the data set
+### 5. Use of descriptive activity names to name the activities in the data set
 Entire numbers in `code` column of the `TidyData` replaced with corresponding activity taken from second column of the  activities variable
 ```R
 TidyData$code <- activities[TidyData$code, 2]
 ```

-### 6. Appropriately labels the data set with descriptive variable names
+### 6. Label the data set with descriptive variable names.
 - `code` column in `TidyData` renamed into `activities`
 - All `Acc` in column’s name replaced by `Accelerometer`
 - All `Gyro` in column’s name replaced by `Gyroscope`